Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Mass Segregation

-\cite{baumgardt2022} estimated that the expected half-light ratio between bright and faint stars for a star cluster the size of W1 is 0.90, a value which would only be more extreme if W1 is tidally disturbed as both mass segregation and tidal stripping would preferentially remove low-mass stars from the central regions \citep{Paust2009}.
-We obtained a half-light radius ratio of $R_{\rm half, bright} / R_{\rm half, faint} = 1.05 \pm 0.08$, where the uncertainty is calculated by bootstrapping over each sample (see Figure \ref{fig:mass_seg}, upper right panel).
-A standard two-sample KS test shows a <1\% probability of mass segregation, which we highlight as a more comprehensive test statistic that takes into account the full distributions rather than evaluating the discrepancy between distributions at a single location.
-This process was repeated using varying lower bound cut-offs all the way down to the 50\% photometric completeness limit (see Figure \ref{fig:mass_seg}, bottom panels).
+\cite{baumgardt2022} estimated that the expected half-light ratio between bright and faint stars for a star cluster the size of W1 is 0.90, a value that would only be more extreme if W1 is tidally disturbed as both mass segregation and tidal stripping would preferentially remove low-mass stars from the central regions \citep{Paust2009}.
+We obtained a half-light radius ratio of $R_{\rm half, bright} / R_{\rm half, faint} = 1.05 \pm 0.08$, where the uncertainty is calculated by bootstrapping over each sample (see Figure \ref{fig:mass_seg}, top-right panel).
+A standard two-sample Kolmogorov--Smirnov (K-S) test shows a <1\% probability of mass segregation, which we highlight as a more comprehensive test statistic that takes into account the full distributions rather than evaluating the discrepancy between distributions at a single location.
+This process was repeated using varying lower-bound cutoffs all the way down to the 50\% photometric completeness limit (see Figure \ref{fig:mass_seg}, bottom panels).

 The results of these varied samples are consistent with an unsegregated system, with only a few samples showing inconclusive results (that is, with values compatible with both a segregated and unsegregated system).
 These results are unchanged by the use of a circular aperture, as originally performed by \cite{baumgardt2022}.
-All KS tests performed had probabilities of mass segregation less than 29.7\%, the value determined by \cite{baumgardt2022}.
+All K-S tests performed had probabilities of mass segregation <29.7\%, the value determined by \cite{baumgardt2022}.